← Articles

 1) Indemnity

 Indemnity is a promise to pay or defend someone else if certain losses occur.
-Broad indemnity language can shift “their risk” onto you—even if you didn’t cause the problem.
+Broad indemnity language can shift “their risk” onto you—even when you did not cause the problem.

 2) Limitation of liability